cgsecurity/testdisk_documentation/ddrescue.rst

 DDRescue: data recovery from damaged disk
 =========================================

-A bad sector is a sector on a computer's disk drive that is either inaccessible or unwriteable due to permanent damage, such as physical damage to the disk surface.
+A bad sector is a sector on a computer's disk drive that is either inaccessible or unwritable due to permanent damage, such as physical damage to the disk surface.
 Flash memory may also have "bad sectors" (even if technically there is no sector in flash memory) due to permanent damage like failed flash memory transistors.

 Instead of working directly on the damaged disk, it's recommended to create a copy and to work on the clone.
 Two possibilities: create a disk image (a file) or overwrite a new/empty disk.

 ddrescue can be found for Linux or macOS.
-If your computer is using another operating system, no problem, create a Linux LiveUSB!
+If your computer is using another operating system, no problem, create a Linux Live USB!
 (See :ref:`live-usb`)

 ddrescue on Linux
 *****************
-drescue is available on all Linux distribution.
+ddrescue is available on all Linux distribution.

  * CentOS: ``yum install ddrescue``
  * Debian/Ubuntu: ``apt install gddrescue``
  * Fedora: ``dnf install ddrescue``

-Use ``lsblk`` or ``testdisk -lu`` to identify all the disks.
+Use :command:`lsblk` or :command:`testdisk -lu` to identify all the disks.

 ddrescue on macOS
 *****************
 To install ddrescue:

- * Press Command+Space and type ``Terminal`` and press enter/return key.
+ * Press Command+Space and type :command:`Terminal` and press enter/return key.
  * Run in Terminal app:

 .. code-block:: none